Irony – Definition, Meaning And Examples

 Using irony

 While logic, clarity, and evidence portray key aspects in the realm of academic writing, it may be difficult to see ironic statements as complementing companions.
-Irony can offer an effective way to convey and emphasize contradictions, challenge traditional norms, or provide a more profound nastying to an argument.
-When used appropriately and with precision, irony can elevate an academic paper by presenting deliberate intention or even elabourating critique.
+Irony can offer an effective way to convey and emphasize contradictions, challenge traditional norms, or provide a more profound meaning to an argument.
+When used appropriately and with precision, irony can elevate an academic paper by presenting deliberate intention or even elaborating critique.
 There are various ways to use irony, which are delved into in the following.

-Using comic irony includes giving expectations of an event or situation and adding an unexpected twist with the aim of creating a comedic or humourous effect.
+Using comic irony includes giving expectations of an event or situation and adding an unexpected twist with the aim of creating a comedic or humorous effect.
 In essence, it occurs when an absurd or unexpected result of something makes you laugh.
 This is how it can be used:

 1. Build up expectations: